naushaddhun/Flappy-Bird-AI/README.md

-An Artificial Intelling Flappy Bird Game that completes the stages itself
+An Artificial Intelligance Flappy Bird Game that completes the stages itself